Myanmar: Huge turnout for anti-coup protests | DW | 07.02.2021

 Fresh protests took place on Sunday against the detention of Myanmar's recently deposed civilian leader Aung San Suu Kyi after the country's military seized power.

+Some estimates put the number of protesters in the country's commercial hub at 100,000.

-Demonstrators held up banners — including some saying "We do not want military dictatorship" — and the signature red flags of Aung San Suu Kyi's National League of Democracy (NLD) party.
+Demonstrators held up banners — including some saying "We do not want military dictatorship" — and the signature red flags of Suu Kyi's National League of Democracy (NLD) party.

 "We will move forward and keep demanding until we get democracy.
 Down with the military dictatorship," said protester Myo Win, 37.

-Riot police had tried to stop a march in Yangon from reaching the city hall, but some protesters were able to get through.
+Riot police had tried to stop one march in Yangon from reaching the city hall, but some protesters were able to get through.

 "I completely despise the military coup and I am not afraid of a crackdown," said Kyi Phyu Kyaw, a 20-year-old university student.

-Protests also took place in the second-largest city, Mandalay, while military officials were held up in the capital Naypyitaw.
+Protests also took place in the second-largest city, Mandalay, and the capital Naypyitaw.

 In Myawaddy, shots were heard as riot police attempted to break up a demonstration, Reuters reported.